RCJacH/RCJacH.github.io/content/post/RCMTheory/how-to-practice-music-theory-rudiments-2.md

 banner = "img/banners/rcmtheory/practice_rudiments.jpg"
 +++

-So you have challenged yourself for a few weeks, and now capable of doing the [basic exercise](./how-to-practice-music-theory-rudiments) under 5 or even 3 minutes.
+So you have challenged yourself for a few weeks, and are now capable of doing the [music theory rudiments exercise](./how-to-practice-music-theory-rudiments) under 5 or even 3 minutes.
 Great!
 Let's turn the difficulty level up a notch.

 There are three derivatives based on the original that you can try playing with to keep yourself interested and excited.
-They work by each incorporating an additional rule into the existing game.
+Each of them incorporates an additional rule into the existing game.
 The rules are:

 1. Direction.
-2. Intervals.
+2. Interval.
 3. Displacement.

-Let's walkthrough each of them separately.
+Let's take a look at what they are.

 ## Direction